nguyenphuminh/JeChain/README.md

 [Check out docs for JSON-RPC APIs here.](./JSON-RPC.md)

+**Note: This feature is still in its early stages, things might change when a stable release is ready.**

 ### Using the node manually through code:

 You can also just use manual functions in `./src/jenode.js`